rverzinkevicius/tacho_speedo/README.md

 You will nedd to extract TFT_eSPI-master-20200213T100157Z-001.zip to Documents\Arduino\libraries on your PC

 There are few things to mention.
-First you will need to change wheel circumference to reflect your wheel size in centimeters  in line 41
+First you will need to change wheel circumference to reflect your wheel size in meters  in line 51

-int wheel=156;
+float ratas=1.56;

-Next you will need to uncomment (remove //) two lines 83 and 84 in code
+Next you will need to uncomment (remove //) two lines 103 and 104 in code

-//  dispodo=0.1;
+//  odo=0.1;
 //  allodo=5660.2;

 Change allodo to mileage you have on your scooter, upload code to D1 mini, then comment/delete those two lines and again upload code.

-To change km to miles, i think it should be enough to multiply your wheel size by 0.621371,  for example line 41
+To change km to miles, i think it should be enough to multiply your wheel size by 0.621371 and change line 379

-int wheel=156;

-should be

-int wheel=97;

-and change line 328

  tft.drawString("km/h",236,290);

 to

- tft.drawString("m/h",236,290);
+ tft.drawString("mph",236,290);